matiasmicheletto/dna-solver/ReadMe.md

 A Node.js web application for testing and visualizing a Simple Genetic Algorithm performance and behaviour.

+This project was developed under the context of the final work for the posgraduate course *"Advanced Techniques for Evolutionary Computation"*  by [Dr. Ignacio Ponzoni](https://cs.uns.edu.ar/~ip/) at [DCIC](https://cs.uns.edu.ar/~devcs/) (UNS).

+---

 Try the latest version [here](http://sganode.herokuapp.com/) or use this application locally running the following commands:

 ```bash